Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: Black Hole's quasi-resonance

 7. For mode with $\alpha_-,\beta_-,\gamma_+$,

 8. For mode with $\alpha_-,\beta_-,\gamma_-$,

 where we have defined,

-Numerical results for certain choice of parameters for the complex scalar quasiresonance frequencies are shown in Fig.~\ref{FIGnum}.
-The modes representing outgoing solutions at $r\to-\infty$ require $\xi_2 < 0$, i.e., all modes with $\alpha_+$.
-Thus, we further eliminate all modes with $\alpha_-$.
+Numerical results for certain choice of parameters for the complex scalar quasi-resonance frequencies are shown in Fig.~\ref{FIGnum}.
+The modes representing outgoing solutions at $r\to-\infty$ require Re $(\alpha)>0$, i.e., $\alpha_{-}$.
+Thus, we further eliminate all modes with $\alpha_{+}$.
 All of the four outgoing modes have the following properties, i.e., either growing (unstable) if having positive real frequency, or decaying if having negative real frequency.
-This indicates whenever massive scalar fields enter the region with CTC, instability that causes the massive modes to grow over time occurs as a consequence.
+This indicates that whenever massive scalar field enters the region with CTC, the massive modes will grow over time and cause instability to the background spacetime.